12 Steps to Financial Wellness – Step 8: Know When and How to Indulge

 Here’s how to indulge responsibly:

-2. Leave room in your budget for “just for fun” purchases- As you work on building a budget, leave room for the occasional treat.
+As you work on building a budget, leave room for the occasion your budget for “just for fun” purchases and treats.
 The exact amount will vary by income level, lifestyle and personal choice.
-However, wisely choose an amount you can easily afford without feeling deprived.
+However, wisely choose an amount you can afford without feeling deprived.
 To ensure you don’t overspend in this area, you can borrow an idea from the money-envelope system and withdraw the designated amount from your account at the beginning of the month.
 Place this cash in an envelope, and use it as necessary.
 When the money’s gone, so is your “allowance” for treats this month.
 It is important to note that the indulgences referenced here are spontaneous buys or small purchases that aren’t part of your normal budget.
-Large purchases should be planned and saved for so those are in an entirely different category.
+Large purchases should be planned and saved for, using an entirely different category.

-3. Review your savings- Before giving yourself permission to indulge, make sure you’re setting aside some of your monthly income to savings.
-Ideally, short-term savings should be enough to keep you afloat for 3-6 months if you have no source of income.
+Before giving yourself permission to indulge, make sure you’re setting aside some of your monthly income to savings.
+Ideally, short-term savings (aka emergency savings) should be enough to keep you afloat for 3-6 months if you have no source of income.
 Long-term savings should be sufficient to support your retirement and any long-term savings goal you may have.
 We have an awesome savings coach to help you learn how to save with a purpose if you would like to work through it for help.

 1. Did this purchase bring me happiness or positive energy the day I bought it?
 How long did that feeling last?